randallmitchell/Android-Q-Project-Template/playbooks/README.md

 1. Open Amazon Q Chat
 2. Reference the playbook: `@playbooks/[playbook-name].md [brief description of what you want to do]`
 3. Amazon Q will ask guided questions to gather the required information
+4. Answer the questions thoroughly
-4. Once you provide the information, Amazon Q will execute the playbook steps
+5. Amazon Q will execute the playbook steps

 ### Example Usage
 ```